-RSLinx Classics Settings:
+9.5.6 RSLinx Classics Settings

-- 1. In RSLinx a new network is defined by click on the communications and then the configure drives option. - 2.
-From the menu that appears, select the 1770KFD DeviceNet option to view all devices on the DeviceNet network.

-- 3. Once selected a window will appear with the Serial port and DeviceNet port settings drop down menus. - 4.
-Select the Serial port as listed in Device Manager in the windows control panel.
-The data rate for the Serial port can be specified to 19200. - For DeviceNet node address pick an address not assigned to the Anybus Gateway or the DeviceNet scanner to avoid address conflict. - 6.
-The data rate is selected to 250K for this example. - 7.
-The same data rate is set in the Anybus Gateway through the switches present on the Gateway and in the Scanner through the ML1500 PLC. - 8.
-Once OK is hit, the KFD will access the network, once connected a box will appear to name the network.
-(This means the connection is successful). - 9.
-By clicking on the network in the RSLinx main window, it can be seen that the software automatically populates the right window panel with active devices on the network. - Similarly for the ML1500 PLC the RS232 option is selected in the Configure Drivers screen drop down menu. - 11.
-Once the PLC is found, it can be used in RSLogix to program the DeviceNet scanner and establish a ladder diagram for the LED status display. - 12.
-Similar to the PLC RSNetworx uses the 1770KFD network to changes properties on the Devices found on the DeviceNet network.
+- In RSLinx, a new network is defined by clicking on the communications and then the configure drives option. - From the menu that appears, select the 1770KFD DeviceNet option to view all devices on the DeviceNet network. - Once selected, a window will appear with the Serial port and DeviceNet port settings drop down menus. - Select the Serial port, as listed in Device Manager in the window's control panel.
+The data rate for the Serial port can be specified to 19200. - For DeviceNet node address, choose an address not assigned to the Anybus Gateway or the DeviceNet scanner, in order to avoid address conflict. - The data rate is selected to 250K, for this example. - The same data rate is set in the Anybus Gateway through the switches present on the Gateway and in the Scanner through the ML1500 PLC. - Once OK is selected, the KFD will access the network.
+Once connected, a box will appear to name the network.
+This confirms the connection is successful. - By clicking on the network in the RSLinx main window, it can be seen that the software automatically populates the right window panel with active devices on the network. - Similarly, for the ML1500 PLC, the RS232 option is selected in the Configure Drivers screen drop down menu. - Once the PLC is found, it can be used in RSLogix to program the DeviceNet scanner and establish a ladder diagram for the LED status display. - Similar to the PLC, RSNetworx uses the 1770KFD network to changes properties on the Devices found on the DeviceNet network.